 The Board: Composition and Independence

-The Board is organised in accordance with the PLCA and the Articles of Association, and the Board currently exists of nine members, whereof four are women.
-The current shareholder elected directors were appointed at the General Meetings held on 19 August 2011 and 27 September 2011.
+The board is organised in accordance with the PLCA and the Articles of Association, and the board currently exists of three members, of which one is female.

 The work of the Board

-In 2012 the Board held 15 board meetings.
-During 2012, an average of 8.5 directors participated in the board meetings.
+In 2015 the Board held 41 board meetings.
+During 2015, an average of four directors participated in the board meetings.

 The Board has the overall and ultimate responsibility for the management of Noreco and for supervising its day-to-day management and activities in general.